Mc Pheeters Antique Militaria

 Dated 1876, this period photograph (above) captured Capt.
 Julius Wilmot Mason (right), Co.
 K, 5TH US Cavalry Regiment and a companion officer on campaign in the field.
 The 5TH Cavalry was posted on the northern plains in 1876 and they spent much of that summer and fall in the field chasing the hostiles who had defeated the 7TH Cavalry at the Little Big Horn.
 Both of these officers are dressed in the manner of seasoned campaigners, and of special interest, the unidentified officer on the left is wearing a pair of buckskin trousers which are fringed down the outside of each leg – photographic evidence that these buckskin trousers were worn by army personnel on the frontier.

-Fashioned from buckskin, the pairs of trousers listed below were made in the style consistent with buckskin clothing worn across the American West during the 19th Century, and were assembled with machine sewing, using cotton thread.
-All of these trousers show evidence of having been worn outdoors in the elements, and the light soiling and aging they display is commensurate with other buckskin clothing from the mid to late 19th Century.
-They were not worn to destruction, they have not been abused or stored improperly, and they present in remarkably very good condition.
+Fashioned from buckskin, this pair of trousers was made in a style consistent with buckskin clothing worn across the American West during the 19th Century, and was assembled with machine sewing, using cotton thread.
+This pair shows evidence of having been worn outdoors in the elements, and the light soiling and aging it displays is commensurate with other examples of buckskin clothing from the mid to late 19th Century.
+This pair of trousers was not worn to destruction, they have not been abused or stored improperly, and they present in remarkably very good condition.

 Highlighting the upper section of the trousers is a series of embroidered patterns in red and blue thread.
 The patterns are executed in extremely fine stitches, obviously hand applied by a skilled artist.
 The red thread remains vivid, and the blue has faded slightly with age.
 This embroidery suggests a great deal about the man who wore these trousers.
 Possibly he was a Southwestern pistolero in El Paso, Santa Fe, or Tucson, or an eccentric army officer in some remote frontier post given to such excesses in his uniforming, or perhaps a performer in one of the many Wild West shows of the era – whatever the situation of the owner, he cut a fine figure and made quite a statement in these trousers.